evandough/AZ-400-Study/README.md

 ## Step 4 - Go through the [Microsoft Learning Path](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-400/)
 Seriously, take your time and go through the Learning Path - read through and do the labs to get hands on experience.
-Videos are great to hear someone teach a topic, reading documentation helps comprehend the information, hands-on experience helps my going through implementation and actually clicking the buttons, and writing concepts/new information helps with drilling the information into your cranium.
+Videos are great to hear someone teach a topic, reading documentation helps comprehend the information, hands-on experience helps by going through implementation and actually clicking the buttons, and writing down concepts/new information helps with drilling the information into your cranium.
 Microsoft does a great job by telling you what skills are measured, which is great because this helps by breaking studying down into manageable chunks.

 - Design and implement processes and communications